threenine/api-template/docs/docs/start/crud-endpoints.md

 - *DTO* - The name of we're targeting

-To generaate new CRUD endpoints, assuming you have created your Model and DTO claases.
+To generate new CRUD endpoints, assuming you have created your Model and DTO classes.
 You change into the `Activities` folder of your API in your terminal window. i.e.  `cd src/Api/Activities`

 ```shell